 The STARCC Raving Mad House is the creation of brothers Charles & Sam Lambert.
-We are an annual haunted house sponsored by St. Andrews R.C.
+We are an annual haunted house sponsored by St. Andrew's R.C.
 Church in Sloan, NY.
-We are in the 7th year of operation in 2016.
+We are in our 10th year of operation in 2019.
 Everything is done completely by volunteers who have a passion for Halloween!
-We have a mix of props, live actors, sound effects, fog and strobe lights creating our creepy environment!
+We have a mix of props, live actors, sound effects, and fog and strobe lights creating our creepy environment!
 We are constantly making improvements to the house to provide the best and scariest experience for our guests!!
 Plans are always in the works to make next year bigger and better!!!

 Date: Wednesday October 19, 2011